Is Bari Safe for Tourists? What You Should Know Before You Go

 Murat District

 Murat is the modern city center and heart of Bari, located outside of the Old Town.
 It is known for its shopping streets, restaurants, and vibrant nightlife.
 This area is considered very safe both day and night, with a strong police presence most of the time and and a high density of locals and tourists.
-According to local crime statistics, the Murat District reports one of the lowest crime rates in the city, making it an excellent area for accommodation if you want to stay outside of Bari Old Town.
+According to local crime statistics, the Murat District reports one of the lowest crime rates in the city, making it a good option for accommodation, if you want to stay outside of the Old Town.

 We arrived in Bari Old Town at 11pm, hence our first encounter with the city was finding parking in one of the many parking garages next to the Bari Old Town, then walking late at night through the Old town to get to our accommodation.